 Chair Person – Suzanne Price

-My running started back in 1988 when I had the pleasure of running the London Marathon and I have been running on and off ever since.
-The pivotal turning point for my running, was joining the Plums when we started the club, since then I have been involved in some great running challenges and the possibility of achieving anything you set your mind to became a crazy reality.
+My running started back in 1988 when I had the pleasure of running the London Marathon and have been running on and off ever since.
+The pivotal turning point for my running, was joining the Plums when we started the club in 2014, since then I have been involved in some great running challenges and the possibility of achieving anything you set your mind to became a crazy reality!
 I have completed several Ultra Marathons, including the 100k Race to the Stones (in one day), South Wales Costal Path Ultra, 24 hour endurance runs as part of a team with other Plums, the only UK woman to complete all 6 World Major Marathons (Tokyo, Boston, London, Berlin, Chicago and New York) in 51 weeks.
 I have currently run 26 marathons in total across the world and will finish with a grand total of 30 marathons over the next few years.
-I love being a Plum and seeing how the club has grown from strength to strength over the years, with all ages and abilities #UTP’s
+I love being a Plum and an EA run leader and coach (LiRF CiRF) and it is so rewarding seeing how the club and our runners continue to grow from strength to strength #UTP’s

 Vice Chair & Communications – Ian Pollitt